SpektraSystems/Red-Hat-Modernize-Apps/02-developer-intro.md

 <kbd>![](images/AROLatestImages/buildconfig.jpg)</kbd>

 On this page you can see the pipeline definition.
-Click **Actions** -> **Edit** to edit the pipeline:
+Click on the YAML tab to edit the pipeline.:

-In the pipeline, update the ocpuser0XX with your assigned username.
+In the pipeline, update the `ocpuser0XX` with your assigned username.
 ```
     stage 'Deploy to PROD'
    openshift.withCluster() {